 I bought an old, and well-loved, piano a couple of months ago.
-I have always felt like music belongs in the home so I sacrificed a bit in the budget so that I could make it happen (totally couldn’t have even gotten it if some nice men from my church hadn’t helped move it, so extra thanks to them!)… as luck would have it, I was able to find one for about two hundred dollars on the Facebook Classifieds and it is very nearly the exact style that I have always wanted.
+I have always felt like music belongs in the home so I sacrificed a bit in the budget so that I could make it happen (totally couldn’t have even gotten it if some nice men from my church hadn’t have helped me move it, so extra thanks to them!)… as luck would have it, I was able to find one for about two hundred dollars on the Facebook Classifieds and it is very nearly the exact style that I have always wanted.
+Score!

 I have decided that I want to do some of my writing a little bit more of “journal style” because I am always spending like a month on a certain project and then when I am finally ready to show you all the entire process, and the before and after, then I haven’t blogged in a couple of weeks sometimes and I feel like I’m kinda just leaving you all hanging.

 Anyway, I’m showing you the BEFORE’s of this piano as well as going to tell you what I want to do with it this week.
 The current paint, the paint it had when I bought it, is a light gray.
 Yes, my home is going to be refinished in gray hue’s (as the budget allows) but after a couple of months of the kids getting finger prints all over the piano and it constantly looking dirty because of that, I decided that it’s time for me to tackle the piano and make it my own.

 First I am going to remove the paint from the pedals (using the method that I used in my old post How To Make Window Frames Look New Again).
 I’m thinking that I will probably paint the pedals black.

 I am also going to be removing the key cover, wood filling the void, sanding it and painting all the parts that you can see that are still wood colored.
 My kids like to slam the cover shut and it drives this mama crazy…so I figured that while I was at it I am going to remove it to give me less of a headache later on.